 Advancement to the "BS + 15" column requires a total of 300 PDC points.
 Of the 300, 160 points must be achieved by completing at least 8 college graduate hours.
-The remainder of the 300 points may be earned from PDC points or additional college graduate courses.
+The remainder of the 300 points may be earned Article 11-A - Compensation (continued)

+from PDC points or additional college graduate courses.